 Caring spirits of the space: Antonina Stasiuk, Hania Hakiel

-A child-friendly space held on Fridays, in which women teach other women German language.
-The classes are conducted in a safe and warm atmosphere.
-The group is best described by the two leaders Annick Repelin-Holzgreve and Julia Pelta Feldman:
+A child-friendly space held on Thursdays, in which women have the possibility to practice speaking German.
+The gatherings are conducted in a safe and warm atmosphere.
+The group is best described by the two leaders Annick Repelin-Holzgreve and Carlotta Duken:

-Since February 2018, it has taken place nearly every Friday from 3 to 6 pm.
+Since February 2018, Frauen- und Jugendcafé has taken place nearly every week.
 Since we offer babysitting during that time, the attendance exceeded our expectations.
 Many women have told us that being able to bring their children is what allows them to come.
 Another important difference compared to other Sprachcafés is that, while learning and practicing the language is a crucial part of what we do, equally important to us is community building.
 Many migrant women are very isolated; we give them a space to meet friends around a cup of tea and talk about their problems and concerns (from sharing recipes to finding a good computer course) (…) We are very flexible in our approach and adjust to the needs expressed by each individual, each week”.

-People deeply committed to the community and sharing their skills: Elisa Moll, Alžběta Kneřová
+People deeply committed to the community and sharing their skills: Elisa Moll

 A project aimed at regular educational and self-discovery workshops along with experiential, interpersonal inquiry on topics relevant to ensuring the quality and safety of our work (plus regular sharing circles and online support).
 The topics include: